Create your first agent

 Overview

-Build your first assistant
+Build your first agent

-Step 1: Create an assistant
+Step 1: Create an agent

 Click "Create an Assistant" from the home page Start new or from a template.
 For this example, click "new assistant"